-REQUIRED COURSES 5: UNITS
+REQUIRED COURSES: UNITS

 FIRE-101 Fire Protection Organization 3

 FIRE-102 Fire Behavior 3

-FIRE-107 Firefighter Safety 3
+FIRE-107 Principles of Fire and Emergency Services Safety and Survival 3

-SELECT 6 UNITS FRO OM THE FOLLOWING:
+SELECT 6 UNITS FROM THE FOLLOWING:

 FIRE-103 Fire Protection Systems 3

-FIRE-104 Building Construction Fire 3
+FIRE-104 Building Construction for Fire Protection 3

 FIRE-105 Fire Prevention 3

-TOTAL UNITS REQUI RED FOR COLLEGE SKILLS CERTIFICATE 15
+TOTAL UNITS REQUIRED FOR COLLEGE SKILLS CERTIFICATE

-- Be academically prepared to demonstrate the skills necessary for entry-level positions in the Fire Service. - Apply critical thinking to research, evaluate, analyze and synthesize Fire Service information. - 3.
+- 1. Be academically prepared to demonstrate the skills necessary for entry-level positions in the Fire Service. - 2.
+Apply critical thinking to research, evaluate, analyze and synthesize Fire Service information. - 3.
 Demonstrate through written and oral communication skills a broad knowledge of Fire technology as it applies to a career in the Fire Service.